 What may be more alarming are indications that journalism is under siege.
-On any given day the president is deriding “fake news” reports, falsely claiming he turned down Time Magazine, or attacking the “failing” @nytimes.
+On any given day the president is deriding “fake news” reports, calling CNN “dishonest,” or attacking the “failing” @nytimes.
 And for their part, media do sometimes fail; just look at ABC’s recent suspension of Brian Ross over inaccuracies in a sensitive political story.

 Many blame Mr. Trump for the loss of confidence in the MSM, but the erosion probably started decades ago, with the rise of conservative radio.
 As right-of-center radio host Charlie Sykes puts it, “we’ve done such a good job of discrediting (the mainstream media), that there’s almost no place to go to be able to fact check.”
 But what’s interesting is how the mainstream press has weathered the attacks against it.
 Attacks by the president and his allies have sparked a new appreciation for the media by those who used to take it for granted, and that’s a good thing.